Megami Magazine: Centerfolds and posters

 Megami Magazine is unique because each issue is supplemented by more than 20 posters.

 Girls Avenue

-"Girls Avenue" was a section in Megami Magazine where an artist was featured and one of his or her illustrations was included as a pinup poster.
+"Girls Avenue" was a section in Megami Magazine where an artist was featured and one of their illustrations was included as a pinup poster.
 As of Megami Magazine volume 150, the "Girls Avenue" section has been discontinued and is now released as a series of art books.

 Mascot Character

 Claire Froebel (Voice actor: Reiko Takagi / character design: Masa Shiranagi.
 The name was decided on by public readers) who is the navigator of the reader's corner "MegaTen!" had appeared in the magazine's TV commercials aired in Magical Girl Lyrical Nanoha A's and became a de facto mascot character of the magazine.

 Series

 Sister magazines & special editions

 Along with the main Megami Magazine line, Gakken also publishes several other titles using the same name or content.

 Radio

 In commemoration of the 100th issue of the magazine in September 2008, the internet radio program “HAMIDASE!
 Megami Magazine RADIO!!” was broadcast in August the same year.
 From October 2009, regular broadcasting started on Radio Kansai and Nippon Cultural Broadcasting's digital radio "Cho!
 A & G +".
 The program was remastered to "Hamiraji!!" since April 2012, but it ended on October 4, 2015.